TUDelft-IN4303-2014/assignments/milestone3-codegen/day8.md

 Now you need to extend `to-jbc` to handle methods without local variables.

+1. Provide a rule for `to-jbc-desc`, which translates a method name to a method descriptor.
+To achieve this, you need to retrieve the method's type from the index.

 1. Provide a rule for `to-jbc`, which translates a method without parameters and local variables from MiniJava into a Jasmin method.
 This rule should call `to-jbc` recursively to translate the statements of the method to a Java bytecode sequence.
+It should also call `to-jbc-desc` to translate the method name to a method descriptor.

 2. Provide a rule for `to-jbc`, which translates `this` expressions from MiniJava into sequences of Java bytecode instructions.

 3. Provide a rule for `to-jbc`, which translates method calls without arguments from MiniJava into sequences of Java bytecode instructions.
 This rule should call `to-jbc` recursively to translate subexpressions to Java bytecode sequences.
+It should also call `to-jbc-desc` to translate the method name to a method descriptor.

 4. Extend the rule for `to-jbc`, which handles empty classes, in order to include code generation for methods.